What Information does a Bit Convey?

 How does the bit know which two states it can represent?

-You may think that this is an inherent property of the bit itself, with one bit representing 0/1 and another representing true/false.
+You may think that the quality of information (like number count, truth value, positivity, direction etc) is an inherent property of the bit itself, with one bit representing 0/1 and another one representing for example true/false.
 This is not the case.
 Chip manufacturers do not assign individual properties to the bits within their chips in this way.
-From a technical point of view, all bits are identical, and it is precisely this simplicity and neutrality that makes binary technologies so attractive.
+From a technical point of view, all bits are identical, and it is precisely this simplicity and neutrality that makes binary, i.e. bit technologies so attractive.

 Only when the computer runs a program do the previously neutral bits take on individual value pairs such as 0/1, true/false, etc. It is thus the program that assigns a meaning to the two states of the bit.